A snowy farm in Maine.

 Frequently Asked Questions

-Can Coturnix quail survive Maine’s winters without heating lamps?
+Can Coturnix quail survive Maine’s winters without heat lamps?

-How do you keep a quail covey safe from predators like raccoons in Maine?
+How do you keep quail safe from predators in Maine?

 You may also enjoy...